 Researchers at the University of Cambridge have created a new type of microchip that allows information to move in three dimensions, left to right, back to front, and up and down.

-Scientists from the University of Cambridge have created, for the first time, a new type of microchip which allows information to travel in three dimensions.
+Scientists from the University of Cambridge have created, for the first time, a new type of microchip that allows information to travel in three dimensions.
 Currently, microchips can only pass digital information in a very limited way – from either left to right or front to back.
-The research was published today, 31 January, in Nature.
+The research was published today, 31 January, in the journal Nature.

 Researchers believe that in the future a 3D microchip would enable additional storage capacity on chips by allowing information to be spread across several layers instead of being compacted into one layer, as is currently the case.

 For the research, the Cambridge scientists used a special type of microchip called a spintronic chip which exploits the electron’s tiny magnetic moment or ‘spin’ (unlike the majority of today’s chips which use charge-based electronic technology).
 Spintronic chips are increasingly being used in computers, and it is widely believed that within the next few years they will become the standard memory chip.